AdamSobieski/Narratology/Content/Automata.md

 ## Navigators Carrying Objects or Data

 Automaton navigators could carry objects or data.
-For example, they could provide readonly interfaces for stacks, queues, expando objects, or knowledge graphs.
+For examples, they could provide readonly interfaces for stacks, queues, expando objects, or knowledge graphs.

-Towards delivering these capabilities, `INavigator` could provide a method, `GetData()`, to return an object for each current state.
+Towards delivering developers with capabilities to inspect and utilize navigators' carried objects or data, `INavigator` could provide a method, `GetData()`, to obtain such objects, one for each current state.

 ```cs
 public interface INavigator : IDisposable